Max Kepler Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in the league.

-- The Mets' 4.45 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.49).

-- In his most recent time out on Friday, the righty threw seven innings against the Seattle Mariners, allowing one earned run while surrendering five hits.
+- In his most recent appearance on Sunday, the right-hander tossed 5 1/3 innings against the Seattle Mariners, giving up three earned runs while surrendering five hits.

+- The 28-year-old has a 5.28 ERA and 7.7 strikeouts per nine innings across 21 games this season, while giving up a batting average of .294 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.